vircadia/vircadia-native-core/INSTALL.md

 #####Package Managers
 [Homebrew](http://brew.sh/) is an excellent package manager for OS X. It makes install of all hifi dependencies very simple.

+    brew install cmake qt5 glm zlib

+*High Fidelity has a [homebrew formula](https://raw.github.com/highfidelity/hifi/master/qt5.rb) for a patched version of Qt 5.2.0 stable that removes wireless network scanning that can reduce real-time audio performance.
+We recommended you use this formula to install Qt.*
 #####Xcode
 If Xcode is your editor of choice, you can ask CMake to generate Xcode project files instead of Unix Makefiles.